Short-term programs give you a chance to study overseas in your summer or winter breaks.

 Application deadlines for short-term programs:

-- Winter break: April or May the same year.
+- Winter term (June - July): April or May the same year.

-- Summer break: October or November the same year.
+- Summer term (Dec - Feb): October or November the same year.